 Read the job specs of a position very carefully.
 You must ensure that your cover letter and resume make it crystal clear that you have all the major qualifications that the employer is specifying.
 If 5 – 7 years of previous experience in defense-related or aerospace IT is specified, don’t bother applying if you have 4 years, or if your IT experience is in software development for transportation systems.
 You can be sure that people who meet the exact requirements will also be applying, and while you may be confident that your skills are transferable, the employer isn’t going to explore that possibility (unless perhaps you’re able to network in).
 Be sure to review your cover letter and resume to verify that they demonstrate how well you meet the exact requirements.
 If you don’t meet them, don’t apply.

 You have to shine in the interview, whether it’s a “gatekeeper:” interview with the HR department, or with the CEO.
 Work with a professional to get the coaching necessary to: a) provide well-thought-through, polished answers to a wide variety of possible questions; b)make sure that your body language is open and appropriate (videotaping can help tremendously with this); c) check on your energy level (demonstrating enthusiasm without seeming manic, professionalism without being too dry).

 While the four areas cited above (as well as several others) can torpedo a job search, the most common issue unsuccessful job seekers encounter is their own state of mind.
-After losing a job it is natural to feel a sense of failure, inadequacy, and defeatism - in a word, hopelessness.
+After losing a job it is natural to feel a sense of failure, inadequacy, and defeatism – in a word, hopelessness.
 This is compounded after months of fruitlessly searching for re-employment.
-In my post of April 9, 2011 (From Hopelessness to Motivation to Success") I gave a number of behavioral tips on how to deal with that negative state of mind.
-Next week, I will discuss some of the deeper issues that contribute to the hopelessness that so severely impedes a successful search for work.
+In my post “From Hopelessness to Motivation to Success” I gave a number of behavioral tips on how to deal with that negative state of mind.
+Next time, I will discuss some of the deeper issues that contribute to the hopelessness that so severely impedes a successful search for work.